AFKrcher/probe/README.md

 RESPONSE:

-`"Welcome to the PROBE public API!
-For documentation, please visit the README at https://github.com/afkrcher/probe#api-documentation."`
+`"Welcome to the PROBE public API.
+For documentation, please visit this GitHub page: https://github.com/afkrcher/probe#api-documentation."`

 ---